Nov 21, 2024

 At the end of any semester, a faculty member may assign a grade of IP if extenuating circumstances have prevented the student from completing all course requirements.
 An IP grade is appropriate ONLY in situations where the student has completed at least 75 percent of the course requirements, based on the professional judgment of the faculty member.
 The faculty member shall make a professional judgment, on a case-by-case basis, concerning the efficacy of assigning an IP grade.

-If a grade of IP is assigned, the faculty member will make a written contract with the student, list work to be completed, and provide a specific date for completion of the course work.
+If a grade of IP is assigned, the faculty member will make a written contract with the student, list the work to be completed, and provide a specific date for completion of the coursework.
 The faculty member will file the contract with the Registrar’s Office.
 All IP contracts must be approved and signed by the faculty member’s dean prior to filing with the Registrar’s Office.

 Graduation Requirements